Jul’s Best Aram Sandwiches

 ENJOY my writings on food and culture, including guest columns for The Fresno Bee.

-WATCH the pilot season of Jul’s Armenian Kitchen, the show!
+WATCH the season 1 of Jul’s Armenian Kitchen on Valley PBS, the show!
 Each episode, I invite a special guest with a beloved recipe and a personal story to tell.
 View Shows.

 MEET our host and hear the heartful homecoming story that made Jul’s Armenian Kitchen a dream come true.
 Read More.